Internet Annoyances

 Penalizing independent sites through SEO standards

 I am wary for more than a decade that big corporations, social media and SEO/SMO companies are going to take over of the internet completely.
-For independent, non-commercial or privately owned sites such as EAS it is always becomes harder to earn the trust of visitors (which sadly happens less and less through the content) or to get noticed in the first place.
+For independent, non-commercial or privately owned sites such as EAS it is always becoming harder to earn the trust of visitors (which sadly happens less and less through the content) or to get noticed in the first place.

-Is this our fault?
-Should we succumb to the laws of the market and try to imitate what the big players are doing?
-I don't think so.
-On the contrary, I can promise I will never include any scripts to track visitors, I will never include any other external scripts (except on explicit request) and I will never display ads.
-But - I am supposed to do all that and more, otherwise my site gets denounced as spam!
+But - I am compelled to do all that and more, otherwise my site gets denounced as spam!
 No kidding.
 I checked my so-called "Spam Score" at Moz, one of the leading SEO providers.
-I expected it to be 0% but it was 28%!
-I then looked up their criteria for tagging a domain as "spam", and found a list on which my site checks 10 of the 27 boxes, maybe a few less but rather a a few more.
+I expected it to be 0% because EAS is totally spam-free.
+But it was 28%!
+I then looked up their criteria for tagging a domain as "spam", which made my jaw drop, followed by "You fucking bastards!!!"
+On their list, my site checks 10 of the 27 boxes, maybe a few less but rather a a few more.

 The criteria that downright infuriate me (as of June 2023) are the following: